-DevOps assessment is critical when a company wants to implement the DevOps philosophy.
-It must measure its IT, its people, tools, and processes, then create a path for this snapshot and plan the journey with DevOps.
-Aligning an entire company and managing such massive transformations need a vision of the target—more like a breadcrumb.
+It is critical for a company to undergo a DevOps assessment when it wants to implement the DevOps philosophy.
+It must measure its IT, people, tools, and processes, then create a path based on this snapshot and plan the DevOps journey.
+Aligning an entire company and managing massive transformations requires vision of the target.

 There are times when the vision takes a top-down approach, which is not the agile approach the industry is used to, but it is required to align the middle management to model the program.
-In transformations, change management always proves to the most difficult to achieve as you must gather people and motivate them around the same idea or goal.
+Change management always proves to be the most difficult aspect of transformations, as you must gather people and motivate them around the same idea or goal.

-Generating the planning trajectory doesn’t rule out your ability to adapt or adjust the plan.
-It’s intended for direction and thus ensuring everyone is on board.
+Generating the planning trajectory doesn’t override your ability to adapt or adjust the plan.
+It’s intended for direction and thus ensures that everyone is on board.

-This makes your work once the planning trajectory is generated as everyone was involved from the word go.
+This ascertains everyone’s prepared to facilitate a smooth work flow.
+Once the planning trajectory is generated, everyone is involved from the word go.

 The intent here is to present you with a DevOps assessment matrix, which can be a useful evaluation tool for your DevOps checks and balances.